 "ITC is celebrating its 70th birthday.
 That's an impressive achievement reflecting our staffs adaptability to change", says research coordinator Jelle Ferwerda.
 "The former institute has over the last decade become part of the University of Twente, bringing with it advantages and challenges.
 Together we have designed a new 10 years strategy in which we aim to make challenges our advantage.
 We direct our attention to three societal themes and the challenges they pose.
 Jointly, these can be framed in a single question: How can we contribute to the development of a fair, sustainable and digital society between now and 2030?"

 In line with this, we celebrate 70 years of ITC with three main themes: Bio-Diversity & Food-Security; Geo-Health and Hazard, Risk & Resilience.
 Three of the focus areas of ITC for the near future.
-After sharing and discussing these themes, the last day of our dies natalis week will focus on celebrations: we celebrate the award for the best paper written by our PhD candidates over the last year, we highlight innovative use of spatial data by the ITC family and we open our new Group Decision Room.
+After sharing and discussing these themes, the last day of our dies natalis week will focus on celebrations: we celebrate the award for the best paper written by our PhD candidates over the last year and we celebrate the grand opening of the DISC (formerly known as the GDR).
 In true ITC style, we close the week with the finish of a sport-rally across the Netherlands, starting from our foundation in Delft, to our accommodation in Enschede where we will toast to our birthday.